 To understand the length of content on your website, refer to the content inventory created from your Screaming Frog report and view the Y column for the word count of every page when it was last crawled.

-The first priority is to understand why any pages have of a word count of zero and then identify which pages have a low word count to understand if it’s appropriate for that particular page or not.
+The first priority is to understand why any pages have a word count of 0 and then identify which pages have a low word count to understand if it’s appropriate for that particular page or not.

 Duplicate Content: Google penalizes a site when multiple versions of the same content exists on your website or across multiple websites by accident or with the purpose of deceiving the search engines.

-In many cases, duplicate content occurs unintentionally like when a page has a printer-friendly version or a product pages has multiple versions to illustrate a different style of the same product.
+In many cases, duplicate content occurs unintentionally, like when a page has a printer-friendly version or a product page has multiple versions to illustrate a different style of the same product.

 If your website does contain duplicate content, take one of the following suggestions from Google to correct the issue.